dynamicexpresso/DynamicExpresso/README.md

 ===============================

 Dynamic Expresso is an expression interpreter for simple C# statements.
-Dynamic Expresso embeds it's own parsing logic, and really interprets C# statements by converting it to .NET delegate that can be invoked as any standard delegate.
+Dynamic Expresso embeds its own parsing logic, and really interprets C# statements by converting it to .NET delegates that can be invoked as any standard delegate.
-It doesn't generate assembly but it creates dynamic expression/delegate on the fly.
+It doesn't generate assembly but it creates dynamic expressions/delegates on the fly.

 Using Dynamic Expresso developers can create scriptable applications and execute .NET code without compilation.
 Statements are written using a subset of C# language specifications.
 Global variables or parameters can be injected and used inside expressions.